davidlick/bookish/README.md

 ![bookish Library](https://github.com/davidlick/bookish/blob/master/bookish-library.png?raw=true)

-bookish is a customer relationship model for library systems.
+bookish is customer relationship management for library systems.
 It keeps track of renters and the books they have out.

 ## Prerequisites